 Next up we have Darn Tough, a family-owned business based in Vermont.
-Darn Tough is known for its unconditional lifetime guarantee.
-If you aren’t happy with your pair of socks or you don’t find them to be as comfortable, durable, or well-fitting as you’d like, you can simply return them to Darn Tough and they’ll replace them for you – no questions asked.
+Darn Tough is probably best known for its unconditional lifetime guarantee.
+If you aren’t happy with your pair of socks – maybe you don’t find them to be as comfortable, durable, or well-fitting as you’d like – then you can return them to Darn Tough and they’ll replace them for you.
+No questions asked!

 |Darn Tough Advantages||Darn Tough Disadvantages|

 |Tend to keep their shape|

 Darn Tough socks are durable, moisture-managing, and comfortable.
 They’re versatile, suitable for a variety of uses, and keep your feet nice and dry while you’re outdoor adventuring.
 One clear advantage of the Darn Tough socks is the unconditional lifetime guarantee.
 So if you find that your socks have worn out quickly (although that’s probably unlikely), all you have to do is get in touch and they’ll send out a new pair to you.